 Old bones are removed and new bones are produced continuously throughout our lives.
 Unfortunately, aging makes bone remodelling much less efficient, leading to osteoporosis.

-Osteoporosis is known as the “silent thief”, because people don’t experience any initial symptoms, as their bones become less dense, more porous and prone to breaking.
+Osteoporosis is known as the “silent thief”.
+People don’t experience any initial symptoms, as their bones become less dense, more porous and prone to breaking.
 Many factors contribute to bone health, including gender, diet, physical activity and genetics.

-Genetics, however, stands apart from the other risk factors.
-Genetic variants can help us predict the risk of osteoporosis early in life, providing an opportunity for early intervention and prevention.
+However, genetic variation stands apart from the other risk factors.
+Genetic variants help us predict the risk of osteoporosis early in life, providing an opportunity for early intervention and prevention.
 DNA changes in five genes – CYP2R1, GC, GDF5, WNT16 and COL1A1 – can affect the risk of developing osteoporosis.

 Strong bones require calcium.
-The amount of calcium absorbed from our diet is controlled by vitamin D. Not surprisingly, two of the genes influencing the risk of osteoporosis, CYP2R1 and GC, are involved in vitamin D intake.
+Vitamin D controls the amount of calcium absorbed from our diet.
+Not surprisingly, two of the genes influencing the risk of osteoporosis, CYP2R1 and GC, are involved in vitamin D intake.

 The CYP2R1 gene encodes an enzyme responsible for converting vitamin D to an active form that can be used by the body.
 The GC gene gives instructions to make a vitamin D binding protein, required for the absorption and the transport of vitamin D. Several genetic variants of CYP2R1 and GC are linked to lower vitamin D levels, which leads to poor calcium absorption and use.